FlaxEngine/FlaxDocs/manual/graphics/models/index.md

 Flax supports hardware geometry instancing out of the box.
 During scene rendering all model instances that use the same model and materials are batched and rendered at once to provide ultra-high performance.
 Flax can merge thousands of mesh instances into just a single draw call as long as they are using the same material.
 Instancing and draw calls batching is enabled by default on platforms that support it.

+## Vertex Painting

+Another important topic related to models is **Vertex Painting**.
+It is a process of applying custom colors to the model geometry represented by the vertice sof the meshe.
+This techqnice can be used to customize model instance in the level.
+For instance, wall material can use red channel of the vertex color to display the wet areas.
+Then level designer can paint wall vertices to make a certaing part of the model appear wet.
+To learn more about this process see the related docuemntation [here](vertex-painting.md).

 ## Vertex properties

 Flax uses fixed model data format.
 Although index buffer can use 16 or 32-bit format layout vertex buffers layout is strictly defined.
 Vertex Buffers data is highly compressed to reduce memory usage and optimize the rendering performance.